tjoyner/ofvioletsandlicorice/chapter7.md

 <br/><br/><br/>

 He climbed Via Maestra, he liked the colors of the small town, the reds lit by the sun, the browns of the bricks of the austere church, the glossy black of the cobblestones.
 The lower town, protected, towers not too imposing, piazzas where you can talk from one side to the other without raising your voice too much.
-Flop ran back and forth, as if he wanted to make sure his presence was known, and Daniel remembered that in Bergolo he hadn't wanted to get out of Luciano's car, as if afraid of being abandoned.
+Flop ran back and forth as if he wanted to make sure his presence was known, and Daniel remembered that in Bergolo he hadn't wanted to get out of Luciano's car, as if afraid of being abandoned.
 Daniel made sure he heard his voice, urged him to run, then called him back.
 He thought that maybe he should buy him a collar, that it would give him security.
 He paused, smiled to himself, and wondered, security for whom?

 He arrived at the *Tastevin*, the door was ajar, he asked permission and entered into the soft shadows of the room.
 Sitting at a table against the wall, he saw the soft curve of Amalia's back.
 She had before her a half-full glass of wine.
 He slowly went and sat in front of her.
 She had a handkerchief clenched in her fist, and her eyes were still red from crying.
-Daniel reached for her hand but she took it from the table to the safety of her lap.
+Daniel reached for her hand, but she took it from the table to the safety of her lap.

 <!-- Page 57 -->